 Despite their name, the Southern Taurid meteor shower is actually visible in the northern hemisphere.
 Instead, the Southern Taurids are so named due to a split in the Taurids meteor shower caused by gravitational perturbations – especially from Jupiter – that have resulted in two different branches of the meteor shower.

 All that said, the best night to see the Southern Taurids will be on October 10th this year (the Northern Taurids will peak on November 11th).
 On this night you can expect to see a maximum of 5 meteors per hour.
-The moon will be passing the third quarter phase, and only 46% illuminated, better aiding your chances to see these meteors.
+The moon will be approaching its first quarter phase, and only 27% illuminated, better aiding your chances to see these meteors.

-There’s been some discussion over when the Southern Taurids will peak this year – some sources say either October 10th, October 29th/30th, or November 5th.
-Those all sound like great days to get out and go stargazing!
+There’s been some debate over when the Southern Taurids will peak this year – some sources say either October 10th, November 2nd/3rd, or November 5th.
+Astronomers aren’t quite sure about when this long, relatively wide band of debris really “peaks” which is what fuels the debate, but all of those dates sound like great nights to get out and go stargazing!

 October 11 – Peak of the δ-Aurigid Meteor Shower